To learn more, see the list of frequently asked questions below. Have a question not listed? Call us at (585) 334-9096. We’re glad to talk with you.

 What type of medical coverage is available for foster children?

-Medicaid pays for all medical bills and therapy for foster children.
+Medical bills and therapy for foster children are covered.
 One of our foster care caseworkers will facilitate this process to make it easier on you.
 Also, all foster children must go to Starlight Pediatrics located at 111 Westfall Road.
 The team of professionals there is highly skilled in working with the foster care population and provide incredible care for these special children.
 Should you ever adopt a child, he/she may then begin seeing your own pediatrician.

 Can I travel and take vacations with foster children?